The Center's Data Portal identifies and consolidates government agencies' most recent immigration statistics into one location.

 This data contains information on petitions filed by a sponsor on behalf of foreign relatives seeking an immigration benefit such as a green card.
 The number of petitions received, approved, denied, and pending are displayed by quarter of fiscal year, office and subtype.

 The L-1 non-immigrant classification enables a U.S. employer to transfer an executive or manager from one of its affiliated foreign offices to one of its offices in the United States.
-These datasets list, by company, the number of approved petitions for L-1 visas.
+These datasets list the number of submitted, approved and denied petitions for L-1 visas.

 Deferred Action for Childhood Arrivals (DACA) Data | Link